 You’ll be working with the following standard objects:

 Maintenance Request (renamed Case) — Service requests for broken vehicles, malfunctions, and routine maintenance.

 Vehicle — Vehicles in HowWeRoll’s rental fleet.
-These records contain all stock parts that will eventually need replacement or maintenance.

 This section represents the culmination of your meetings with key HowWeRoll stakeholders.
 It’s your blueprint to programmatically automate the support and maintenance side of their business.

 With the exponential increase in RV popularity worldwide, HowWeRoll is supplying hundreds more luxury and economy vehicles around the globe.
 Along with this increase in their rental stock comes an inevitable increase in equipment failure.
 HowWeRoll has an existing process to handle these failures, but they want you to build an automation for their routine maintenance.
 You’ll build a programmatic process that automatically schedules regular checkups on the equipment based on the date that the equipment was installed.

 When an existing maintenance request of type Repair or Routine Maintenance is closed, create a new maintenance request for a future routine checkup.
 This new maintenance request is tied to the same Vehicle and Equipment Records as the original closed request.
 This new request's Type should be set as Routine Maintenance.
 The Subject should not be null and the Report Date field reflects the day the request was created.
 Remember, all equipment has maintenance cycles.
 Therefore, calculate the maintenance request due dates by using the maintenance cycle defined on the related equipment records.
 If multiple pieces of equipment are used in the maintenance request, define the due date by applying the shortest maintenance cycle to today’s date.